Benefits of EV charging

 Improving charger reliability

-Faster repairs and regular maintenance so customers rarely encounter faulty charges.
+Faster repairs and regular maintenance so customers rarely encounter faulty chargers.

 Inconsistent user experience

-Different connectors, apps and membership requirements across networks create confusing and frustrating payment systems.
+Different connections, apps and membership requirements across networks create confusing and frustrating payment systems.

 Standard connectors